 What are the design elements?

-The Value of Functional Design – functional and aesthetic.
-Work results from a deficiency of resources, when an element in the system does not aid another element.
-Any system will become chaotic if it receives more resources than it can productively use.
-(E.g. too much fertilizer can result in pollution, or too much cultivation can result in erosion.)
-A resource is an energy storage which assists yield.
-Maximise useful energy stores in any system (home, urban property, rural lands, workplace or forest).
-The Web of Life is the relationship of diversity to stability and the importance of connecting elements in your design.
+Functional and aesthetic designs are explored.
+Given that work results from a deficiency of efficiency, we aim to reduce your work load.
+Any system will become chaotic if it receives more resources than it can use.
+For example, too much fertilizer can result in pollution, or too much cultivation can result in erosion.)
+So, a resource is an energy storage which assists yield.
+So, we aim to maximise useful energy stores in any system (home, urban property, rural lands, workplace or forest).
+Through understanding our web of life, we can appreciate diversity builds stability.
+Then we design more functional connections of the components in our designs.

 We shall also investigate companion planting, insect attractants, deterrent plantings, disguised plants.
 Comparative nutritional value of different vegetable and fruit species and varieties, animals, (native and domestic) in the system and integrated pest control.